sentinelsat/sentinelsat/docs/api.rst

 Authentication
 --------------

-The Copernicus Open Access Hub and probably most Data Hubs require authentication.
+The Copernicus Open Access Hub and most other Data Hubs require authentication.
 You can provide your credentials with :meth:`SentinelAPI(<your username>, <your password>)`.
 Alternatively, you can use :meth:`SentinelAPI(None, None)` and enter your credentials in a file `.netrc` in your user home directory in the following form: